 Is the mattress sagging in the middle?
 This is one of the clearest signs that it’s time to replace an RV mattress.
 Once a mattress begins to sag it is no longer fit for purpose.
 Sagging can be recognized as a depression or indent in the mattress surface.

-It usually occurs in the center of the mattress where you normally sleep.
+It usually occurs in the center of the mattress.
+In the section you normally sleep.
 Sagging is a sign that the mattress is no longer capable of bearing body weight and has collapsed in on itself.
 If your RV mattress is sagging – it’s time to get a new one.
 You need better support!

 Wear & Tear